resteasy/resteasy/jaxrs/examples/oreilly-jaxrs-2.0-workbook/ex10_2/README.txt

-This project is a simple example showing usage CacheControl and Request.evaluatePreconditions().
+This project is an example of using UriBuilder to enable HATEOAS through Link headers

 System Requirements:
 ====================